Do you want a fun way to get around the city? If so, then the cable cars in San Francisco are the way to go!

 All three San Francisco cable car lines start around 6am and run until around 11pm most days.
 They run a little later on the weekends.

 All of them run often and leave about every 15 to 20 minutes.

 There are a couple of payment options for the cable cars San Francisco.
 The first is a one-time ride ticket.
 This ticket is $7 and allows you to ride one way on one line.
 You can pay at the ticket booth (if there is one at your stop) or just pay once you board.
-It's best to have exact change to make the process faster for everyone.
+They only accept exact change.

 If you decide to hop off, you will have to pay again to re-board and finish the route.
 The cable cars do not offer transfers.